karthikeyan2006-dotcom/meta-free-api/README.md

-This file contains the meta ai official python code .
+metaaiapi.py file contains the meta ai official python code .

 This code does not need the api key
 Just downloaded the dependencie that follows .